LLNL/merlin/docs/source/modules/run_simulation/run_simulation.rst

 .. admonition:: You will learn

-      * How to run the simulation code OpenFOAM.
-      * How to run OpenFOAM using merlin.
+      * How to run the simulation OpenFOAM, using merlin.
-      * How to use machine learning on your results.
+      * How to use machine learning on OpenFOAM results, using merlin.

 .. contents::
   :local: